 Once the diagnosis of cancer has been confirmed, the cancer will be staged.
 Staging is the way doctors classify the cancer according to its spread in the body.
-NSCLC has five stages, from stage 0 to stage 4, in order of increasing severity.
+NSCLC has five stages, from stage 0 to stage 4, from weakest to strongest severity.

 Outlook and treatment is based on the stage.
 Stage 4 cancer is typically not curable, so treatment is usually aimed at relieving symptoms.